 Freshwater fish stocking in lakes and impoundments to enhance fish populations.

-The Two Dollars for One Dollar Native Fish Stocking Program is a Recreational Fishing Trust funded program which provides two dollars in funds for every one dollar in funds offered by the community to stock native fish (Murray Cod, Golden Perch, Australian Bass) into public waters to enhance recreational fishing opportunities.
-Find out more about the Two Dollars for One Dollar Native Fish Stocking Program.
+The Community native fish stocking grants program provides two dollars in funds for every one dollar in funds offered by the community to stock native fish (Murray Cod, Golden Perch, Australian Bass) into public waters to enhance recreational fishing opportunities.
+Find out more about the Community Native Fish Stocking grants program.

 Gaden Trout Hatchery, on the Thredbo River, 10 km north-west of Jindabyne, is one of Australia’s main centres for breeding and rearing cold water sport fish.
 Four species, rainbow trout, brown trout, brook trout, and Atlantic salmon are produced by DPI and stocked into the dams and river systems of our trout fisheries in the snowy mountains, southern highlands, the central tablelands and New England areas.
 Currently operations are being funded by the Recreational Fishing Trusts.
 This has enabled the department’s fish stocking program to continue to provide many benefits to the local environment and community.